GeorgeHastings/embed-unicornstudio/v1.2.5/README.md

 ### Inline

 Any element with `data-us-project` will get initialized by calling `UnicornStudio.init()`.
 If you're hosting your own exported JSON file, use `data-us-project-src` to point to its location.
+You do not need both `data-us-project` and `data-us-project-src`.
 If you host your own JSON, remembder you'll need to update this file when you make changes to your scene in Unicorn.studio.

 ```html
 <div